kubesphere/website/content/en/blogs/faas-openfunction.md

   ![](https://pek3b.qingstor.com/kubesphere-community/images/202112021436924.png)

-  OpenFunction Events draws on some of the Argo Events design and also introduces Dapr.
+  OpenFunction Events draws on some Argo Events design and also introduces Dapr.
 The overall architecture is divided into 3 parts:

   + **EventSource**: an interface, which is implemented by asynchronous functions, for a variety of event sources to automatically scale based on the metrics of the event sources, making event consumption more resilient.
   + **EventBus**: `EventBus` uncouples EventBus from the specific Message Broker at the bottom layer through the capability of Dapr.
 You can integrate various MQ.
 There are two ways to handle an `EventSource` consumption event.
 One is to invoke the synchronous function and waiting for the function to return the result; the other is to write it into `EventBus` to trigger an asynchronous function when EventBus receives the event.